 If judges with 15 years’ experience can be influenced so easily by something so arbitrary about something so important – then what hope do the rest of us have?

 Another example of biases impacting important decisions can be found in the Brexit campaigns.
 We can all remember the “£350 million a week” bus, which suggested that instead of sending that money to the EU we could use it to fund the NHS instead.

 There were many other examples of false stories published in the British media.
 These shocking statements are influential because humans have a tendency to think that statements that come readily to mind are more concrete and valid.
 This is an example of the availability bias.

 But how is this relevant for experimentation?

 When we run experiments without taking this into account we are superficially covering up problems and not looking at the root causes.
-In order to truly change behaviour we must change the thought process of the user.
-This is where our behavioural bias framework comes into play…
+In order to truly change behavior we must change the thought process of the user.
+This is where our behavioral bias framework comes into play…

 Step 1.
 Ensure you have established your goal.
 Without a goal you will not be able to determine the success of your experiments.

 Step 3.
 Identify how current customers behave.
-Is there a gap between current behaviours and target behaviours?
+Is there a gap between current behaviors and target behaviors?

 Step 4.
 Now start pairing current negative biases with counteracting biases.
 At this point research is imperative.
 Your customers will behave differently depending on their environment, social and individual contexts.
 Research methods you can use include surveys, moderated and unmoderated user testing, evidence from previous tests as well as scientific research.
 Both Google Scholar and Deep Dyve are excellent scientific research resources.